zeroknowledgediscovery/ZeDpolicies/ZeD_policies.md

 ## 13. Final Notes
 These policies ensure a productive, professional, and fair research environment.
 Questions or conflicts should be discussed directly with the PI.

+## 14. Legal & Compliance
+ All members of the ZeD Lab must comply with applicable laws, University of Kentucky policies, and the terms of sponsored research agreements.
+This includes, but is not limited to:
+ - **Data Protection**: Sensitive or personally identifiable data must be handled in accordance with HIPAA, GDPR/CCPA, and UK data security requirements.
+Unauthorized storage of such data outside approved systems is prohibited.
+ - **Confidentiality**: Members may be required to sign Non-Disclosure Agreements (NDAs) for certain collaborations; all unpublished data and agreements must be treated as confidential.
+ - **Export Control & Dual Use**: U.S. export control regulations (ITAR, EAR) must be observed.
+Research outputs must not be applied to prohibited or harmful purposes.
+ - **Conflict of Interest (COI)**: Members must disclose outside employment, consulting, or financial interests that may overlap with lab research.
+ - **Disclaimer of Liability**: Lab code, models, and research outputs are provided “as is,” without warranties of any kind.
+They may not be used for unlawful purposes.
+ - **Jurisdiction**: These policies are governed by the regulations of the University of Kentucky and the laws of the Commonwealth of Kentucky.
+ - **Version Control**: This document is versioned on GitHub.
+Members are responsible for reading the latest version, and new members must acknowledge in writing that they have reviewed and agreed to it.

+---